asohail20a/WebScraping-Project/README.md

 | `Type`        | Condition (New / Used)      |
 | `Seller`      | Seller or store name        |
 | `Seller_Link` | URL to the seller’s profile |

+---

+## Notes
+The script supports pagination and automatically scrapes all pages (default: 24 pages).
+A short delay (time.sleep(3)) is added between requests to avoid rate limiting or temporary bans.